csreuter/csreuter.github.io/_posts/2023-08-17-future-of-data-engineering.md

 ### Warehouse-native data engineering

-A modern data engineering pattern has evolved for net new workloads, driven by new companies and new tools.
-While it hasn’t taken hold in as many enterprises, the Fivetran/dbt/Snowflake pattern reigns supreme as the simplest way to get data into a warehouse and then mold it to your liking for the purpose of analytics.
+A modern data engineering pattern has evolved for workloads that are analytical in nature, driven by new companies, a a scarcity of data engineering skills, and access to new tools.
+While there exist many enterprises that still run their data engineering practices out of Hadoop and Spark, the Fivetran/dbt/Snowflake pattern reigns supreme as the most popular way to get data into a new warehouse and then mold it with SQL to your liking for the purpose of analytics.

 This has been encouraged (obviously) by Snowflake.
-Fivetran and dbt were the [2022](https://www.fivetran.com/press/fivetran-named-snowflake-data-integration-partner-of-the-year-adds-new-product-capabilities-extends-enterprise-customer-growth) and [2023](https://www.prnewswire.com/news-releases/dbt-labs-named-snowflake-data-integration-partner-of-the-year-301864344.html) data integration partners of the year for Snowflake respectively, and for good reason: it’s all happening in the warehouse.
-These tools simplify transformation, and extends access to it, at the expense of Snowflake credits and scaling limitations.
+Fivetran and dbt were the [2022](https://www.fivetran.com/press/fivetran-named-snowflake-data-integration-partner-of-the-year-adds-new-product-capabilities-extends-enterprise-customer-growth) and [2023](https://www.prnewswire.com/news-releases/dbt-labs-named-snowflake-data-integration-partner-of-the-year-301864344.html) data integration partners of the year for Snowflake respectively, and for good reason: there’s a ton of transformation now happening in the warehouse.
+This modern stack simplifies transformation in the warehouse, and extend access to that transformation to a less technical user, at the expense of Snowflake credits and scaling limitations.

+In an expression, workloads with basic requirements + new tools + scarcity of data engineering resources = transformation in the warehouse.

 ### Traditional data engineering

+There exist workloads beyond in-warehouse transformations, that I would call “traditional data engineering”.
+These workloads involve use cases beyond the SQL transformation that are most often the best fit for a warehouse.

+These are compute intensive, judging by the kind of technologies that data engineers with big data typically use: Spark, Hive, Docker, Kuberenetes, Flink, Kafka, Dask, Ray, Presto, Iceberg, Cassandra, and others.
+They feature heavy transformations written in code, operational workflows, and reactive data movement such as events or streaming.
+In short: they’re heavy, they are complex, and they are a major growth opportunity for Snowflake now that the analytical workloads are well-in-hand.

 There’s great opportunity for Snowflake in traditional data engineering, as it can drive huge consumption.
-Traditional data engineering workloads are compute intensive, judging by the kind of technologies that data engineers with big data typically use: Dask, Ray, Spark, Hive, Flink, Cassandra, and others.
-They feature heavy transformations and operational data movement, and are a major growth opportunity for Snowflake now that the analytical workloads are well-in-hand.

-The introduction of Snowpark, which encompasses support for [Python](https://docs.snowflake.com/en/developer-guide/snowpark/python/index), [Java](https://docs.snowflake.com/en/developer-guide/snowpark/java/index), [Scala](https://docs.snowflake.com/en/developer-guide/snowpark/scala/index), and now even [containers](https://medium.com/snowflake/snowpark-container-services-a-tech-primer-99ff2ca8e741), appears to be Snowflake’s native answer to heavy transformations.
-Now you can run your custom code in the warehouse - don’t land it elsewhere, just put it all in Snowflake!
-If you bring your transformations to Snowflake, will they be cheaper than wherever you are running them now? 🤷🏼 Maybe!
+The introduction of Snowpark, which encompasses support for [Python](https://docs.snowflake.com/en/developer-guide/snowpark/python/index), [Java](https://docs.snowflake.com/en/developer-guide/snowpark/java/index), [Scala](https://docs.snowflake.com/en/developer-guide/snowpark/scala/index), and now even [containers](https://medium.com/snowflake/snowpark-container-services-a-tech-primer-99ff2ca8e741), appears to be Snowflake’s native answer to non-SQL workloads like ML, data quality, streaming, etc.

+With Snowpark, now you can run your custom code in the warehouse - don’t land your data elsewhere, just put it all in Snowflake!
+If you bring your transformations to Snowflake, will they be cheaper than wherever you are running them now? 🤷🏼 Maybe, and this appears to be the story that Snowflake is telling, particularly with Databricks in mind.

-There is reported adoption of Snowpark, but anecdotally, not that many people that I know are using it.
-Using Snowpark generally required that the data exists in the warehouse beforehand, which is less likely to happen the more complex the workload.
+There is some reported adoption of Snowpark, but anecdotally, not that many people that I know are using it.
+Using Snowpark requires that the data exists in the warehouse, which is less likely to happen the more complex the workload (does it use many tool, stitch together multiple data sources, etc.).
 This aligns with Snowflake’s previous strategy of bringing as much consumption as possible into the walled garden.

 ## The future of data engineering